 13. Music, Tourism, and Cultural Exchange Among the Naxi of Southwest China

 Lee Tong Soon is a Professor of ethnomusicology and Asian studies at Lehigh University and the General Editor of the Yearbook for Traditional Music (International Council for Traditional Music).
 His primary area of teaching and research is Asian music and its diaspora, particularly on the music of the Chinese, Malay, and Peranakan communities in Singapore, Malaysia, and England.
 He is the author of Chinese Street Opera in Singapore (2009).

 "A fine collection of essays that present Asian music as forming along a diverse array of continuums of interconnections: between local and global, east and west, elite and popular, ethnic identity claims, ritual and entertainment, human and nature, self and other, and imagined notions of community.
 The ethnographic studies and theoretical analyses here offer a new scope of understanding Asian music that defies fixed boundaries."

 – Joys H. Y. Cheung, Graduate Institute of Ethnomusicology, National Taiwan Normal University

 "This is an essential resource for scholars of Asian music.
 With contributions from a diverse group of internationally renowned academics, the chapters push beyond bounded understandings of musical communities by foregrounding social interaction and cultural exchange.
 These rich case studies are organised around key contemporary themes that will help to invigorate debate on music and society in Asia."

-– Lonán Ó Briain.
-Associate Professor of Music, Department of Music, University of Nottingham
+– Lonán Ó Briain, Department of Music, University of Nottingham